 Southwest Airlines has always chosen to do things differently, from its love-it-or-hate-it open seating policy to its no-fee flight changes and free checked bags perk.
-However, many of the most notable features of the airline are set to change come summer of 2025.
+However, many of the most notable features of the airline changed in 2025.

-The airline announced in March of this year that its open seating policy will change to assigned seating, similar to other airlines.
-Another Southwest first — new premium seating — will include extra legroom.
+The airline announced in March 2025 that its open seating policy would change to assigned seating, similar to other airlines.
+Another Southwest first — new premium seating — includes extra legroom.

-But, the biggest change from the airline is the end of its free checked bag benefit, which has long applied to the first two checked bags per customer on every flight they take.
-This perk will come to a screeching halt, and flyers will have to pay for checked baggage for most flights beginning on May 28, 2025.
+But, the biggest change from the airline was the end of its free checked bag benefit, which had long applied to the first two checked bags per customer on every flight they take.
+This perk came to a screeching halt, and flyers now have to pay for checked baggage for most flights as of May 28, 2025.
 Note that the airline’s more expensive Business Select fares will still come with two free checked bags per customer, and that Rapid Rewards® A-List Preferred Members will also maintain this benefit.

 Key takeaways

-• Southwest Airlines will end its long-standing policy of two free checked bags for all customers starting May 28, 2025.
+- Southwest Airlines ended its long-standing policy of two free checked bags for all customers as of May 28, 2025.

 Are Southwest credit cards still worth the annual fee?